arturjordao/PaperWriting/README.md

 # Vídeos (coming soon)
-Part 1 (): Material Overview and Introduction
+Part 1 - Material Overview and Introduction

-Part 2 -- Related Work and the State of the Art
+Part 2 - Related Work and the State of the Art

-Part 3 -- Preliminaries and Problem Definition
+Part 3 - Preliminaries and Problem Definition

-Part 4 -- Experiments
+Part 4 - Experiments

+Part 5 - CheckList